cucerdariancatalin/SimplePrograms/README.md

 ### TicTacToe

-Coming soon...
+Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
+A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
+Let’s program Tic-Tac-Toe and get playing!

+My implementation of the game works with the 3x3, 4x4, 5x5 and even greater field!

+This task is on [JetBrains Academy](https://hyperskill.org/projects/48).

-[Here](src/main/java/com/simpleprograms/TicTacToe.java) you can see the implementation of this game in Java.
+[Here](src/main/java/com/simpleprograms/tictactoe) you can see the implementation of this game in Java and [here](src/test/java/com/simpleprograms/tictactoe) - the JUnit tests.

 ## Technologies